-Test [] Assay and Reference Evaluation laboratory range(s) Explanation Plasma ferritin BSRI or 15 - 150 ug/L Major Fe storage protein.
-Level is directly subcontract (F); proportional to Fe stores in healthy subjects.
-30 - 350 ug/L Levels below 12 ng/mL and more recently below $(M)^{18}$ 22 ng/mL have been proposed as indicative of iron depletion.
-13 sTfR BSRI or Depends on Increases in response to Iron deficient Soluble subcontract lab erythropoiesis and increased erythroid transferrin proliferative activity.
-Values for the receptor) Log[sTFR/ferritin] above the >97.5 percentile represent Iron Deficient Erythropoiesis (IDE) in 10 this protocol. %HYPOm ADVIA [®] 120 \leq 5% 19 Percentage of mature RBC population with (% Hypo chromic (Bayer) 3 hemoglobin concentration less than 280 g /L 23 mature RBCs) Early indicator of Iron deficient erythropoiesis.
+Assay and Reference Test [] laboratory range(s) Explanation Plasma ferritin BSRI or subcontract 15 - 150 ug/L (F); Major Fe storage protein.
+Level is directly proportional to Fe stores in healthy subjects.
+30 - 350 ug/L Levels below 12 ng/mL and more recently below (M) 22 ng/mL have been proposed as indicative of iron depletion.
+13 sTfR BSRI or Depends on Increases in response to Iron deficient Soluble subcontract lab erythropoiesis and increased erythroid transferrin receptor) proliferative activity.
+Values for the Log[sTFR/ferritin] above the >97.5 percentile receptor) represent Iron Deficient Erythropoiesis (IDE) in this protocol. %HYPOm ADVIA [®] 120 < 5% Percentage of mature RBC population with (% Hypo chromic (Bayer) 3 hemoglobin concentration less than 280 g / L^{23} mature RBCs) Early indicator of Iron deficient erythropoiesis.
 May not be as sensitive as ferritin, but may be useful as a blood center test in donor management.
 May be affected by other disorders that lead to decreased RBC hemoglobinization, i.e., thalassemia.
 There have been only limited studies in blood donors.
 CHr ADVIA [®] 120 \geq 28 pg 19 Cellular hemoglobin of reticulocytes is the mean (Cellular (Bayer) 3 hemoglobin concentration for the reticulocyte hemoglobin of population and is therefore a measure of reticulocytes) "hemoglobinization" of immature red blood cells.
 This measure used in conjunction with HYPOm may improve the ability to predict the development of Iron deficient erythropoiesis.
 There have been only limited studies in blood donors.
+1 uonors.